Father of Georgia school shooter found guilty of murder and manslaughter

 The indictment alleged his actions constituted “criminal negligence” by “consciously disregarding a substantial and unjustifiable risk.”

 The trial was part of a broader push to hold more people accountable for a school shooting, including the shooter’s parents and responding law enforcement officers.
-This case bears close similarities to the trials and convictions of James and Jennifer Crumbley, whose then-15-year-old son killed four students in 2021 at his high school in Oxford, Michigan.
+This case bore close similarities to the trials of James and Jennifer Crumbley, whose then-15-year-old son killed four students in 2021 at his high school in Oxford, Michigan.
+They were each convicted of manslaughter and sentenced to 10 to 15 years in prison.

+Speaking after the verdict, Barrow County District Attorney Brad Smith noted the Crumbley cases set a precedent and said he hoped this verdict “moves the needle a little further.”
+And he pushed back on concerns that Colin Gray was being punished for his child’s actions.

+“This was a trial about this defendant’s actions, his choices and his responsibility,” Smith said.

 Colt Gray has admitted to the shooting, according to authorities.
 Now 16, he has pleaded not guilty to 55 felony counts, including four counts of malice murder.
 A trial date has not been set.